mehtaarn000/PriceHero/README.md

 # PriceHero
-An application that will allow users to get notifications about product prices from many different websites.
+A python module that will allow users to get product prices from many different websites.

 Table of Contents:
 1 ----------- Long Description